The New RTIC Cooler Line vs YETI Coolers

 RTIC vs YETI 10 oz.
 Lowballs

 What we’ve found is that the RTIC or YETI lowballs can sometimes be a little too wide to grip – so here is our personal favorite lowball.
-It isn’t made by RTIC or YETI at all.
+It is not made by RTIC or YETI.

 RTIC vs YETI Colster